The Vanishing (1993 film): Production

 Principal photography began on April 6, 1992.
-Filming took place in and around Washington State, including Seattle, Washington, where most of the film takes place.
-Locations in town includes the Seattle Yacht Club, the Pioneer Square Station, the Sur La Table at the Pike Place Market & the Aloha Street Apartments.
-The cabin by the lake at the beginning and for the final climax sequences at the end were filmed at Camp Omache near Monroe, Washington.
-The setting for the gas station where Diane goes missing, where Jeff waits by the car and where Jeff and Barney talk about Diane's fate was filmed at the Mountainside Shell Station at North Bend, Washington.
-The scene where Barney takes his family to the falls was filmed at Snoqualmie Falls at Snoqualmie, Washington.
-The second unit then went to Mount St. Helens to film the areas where Jeff and Diane go on their road trip.
-When filming was completed in Washington, the crew traveled to Cody, Wyoming, to film the sequence of Jeff's car breaking down in the tunnel.
-They filmed it at the Cody Tunnel.
-Finally, they went to Los Angeles, California, to film the scene where Rita is at the pool hall and where Jeff first meets Rita at the restaurant.
-Filming wrapped on June 21, 1992.
+Initial filming took place in a studio located in Los Angeles before moving to location shooting in Seattle and Mt.
+St. Helens, WA.
+Barney's cabin was in actuality a cabin in Snohomish, WA owned by Boy Scouts of America and the Mini-Mart was located in North Bend, WA which was also the filming location of many exteriors for Twin Peaks.

 Release

 The Vanishing was released in theatres on February 5, 1993, in 1,656 theatres.
 For its opening weekend, it landed at #4 at the box office grossing $5.0 million.
 It grossed $6.2 million in its first week.
-For the second weekend, it dropped to #7 grossing $3.5 million.
+For the second weekend, it dropped to #7, grossing $3.5 million.
 Finally in its third weekend, it dropped out of the top-ten charts to #14, grossing $1.4 million.
 After three weeks in theatres, the film eventually made $12.3 million, giving a total of $14.5 million.
 It was considered to be a box office bomb, and failed to earn back its $20 million budget.